Louis Philippe I: Rule

-In parliament, the narrow, property-qualified electorate of the time (only about 1 in every 170 citizens was enfranchised at the beginning of the reign) provided Louis-Philippe with consistent support.
+In parliament, the narrow, property-qualified electorate of the time (only about 1 in every 170 citizens was enfranchised at the beginning of the reign) provided Louis Philippe with consistent support.
 Under his management, the conditions of the working classes deteriorated, and the income gap widened considerably.
-According to William Fortescue, "Louis-Philippe owed his throne to a popular revolution in Paris, he was the 'King of the Barricades', yet he went on to preside over a regime which rapidly gained notoriety for political repression of the left, class oppression of the poor and rule in the interests of the rich."

-In foreign affairs it was a quiet period, with friendship with Great Britain.
-In October, 1844 he paid a visit to Queen Victoria at Windsor Castle.
-This made him the first French king to step foot on English soil since Jean II was imprisoned there after the Battle of Poitiers in 1356.
+According to William Fortescue, "Louis Philippe owed his throne to a popular revolution in Paris, he was the 'King of the Barricades', yet he went on to preside over a regime which rapidly gained notoriety for political repression of the left, class oppression of the poor and rule in the interests of the rich."
+In foreign affairs, it was a quiet period, with friendship with the United Kingdom.
+In October 1844 he paid a visit to Queen Victoria at Windsor Castle.
+This made him the first reigning French king to set foot on English soil since Jean II was imprisoned there after the Battle of Poitiers in 1356.